 The only explicit description the Divided Line passage gives is that it is set over ordinary visible objects: animals, plants, and manufactured things (510a), i.e. the things which cast the shadows and reflections that are the objects of eikasia.

 Nor do we get any elaboration in the Cave allegory.
-If we follow Socrates’ instruction to match up the stages to those of the Divided Line (517a-b, with 534a), the chained cave-prisoners who are observing and identifying shadows symbolize eikasia, and pistis should be symbolized by those who are one level up, attending to the puppets.
+If we follow Socrates’ instruction to match up the stages to those of the Divided Line (517a-b with 534a), the chained cave-prisoners who are observing and identifying shadows symbolize eikasia, and pistis should be symbolized by those who are one level up, attending to the puppets.
 But we hear very little about this level, or arguably even nothing at all:

-When one was freed and suddenly compelled to stand up, turn his neck around, walk, and look up toward the light, he would be pained by doing all these things and unable to see things whose shadows he’d seen before.
-(Republic 515c, empahses mine)
+When one was freed and suddenly compelled to stand up, turn his neck around, walk, and look up toward the light, he would be pained by doing all these things and unable to see the things whose shadows he’d seen before.
+(Republic 515c, emphases mine)

-Presumably there is a later time where the prisoner’s eyes adjust and can attend to the puppets; we do hear about such adjustment at the next two levels, when the prisoners leave the cave.
-For pistis to be analogous to the other levels, then, and to be “clearer” than eikasia, it would have to be the condition at which one can look steadily at the statues, but Plato moves on to the next level without even mentioning this condition.
+Presumably there is a later time where the prisoner’s eyes adjust and can attend to the puppets; we do hear about such adjustment at the next levels, when the prisoners leave the cave.
+For pistis to be analogous to the other levels, then, and to be “clearer” than eikasia, it would have to be the condition in which one can look steadily at the statues; but Plato moves on to the next level without even mentioning this condition.

 Beyond the Line and Cave passages it is not obvious where to look.
 The word ‘pistis’ occurs only twice more in the Republic, and although I shall argue below that one of these is very illuminating – Book X’s use of ‘pistis’ for the mental state of the making-craftsperson (601e) – it is certainly not obvious that Plato intends either in any technical sense, as a reference back to the condition he named on the Divided Line, nor how this would work if he did.

-Perhaps Plato thought the nature of pistis too obvious to need explanation.
+Perhaps Plato thought the nature of pistis too obvious to need explication.
 If so, he was wrong, as witnessed by the variety of interpretations we find.

-Some hold that it is a very widespread condition: “everyday belief” (Annas 1981, 250), “the normal condition of the average uneducated mind” (Adam 1902, 158), or something slightly superior, “commonsense” (Cross and Woozley 1964, Smith 1996, 28) – presumably because it is correlated with ordinary perceptible objects, the things to which ordinary people confine their attention.
+Some hold that it is a widespread condition: “everyday belief” (Annas 1981, 250), “the normal condition of the average uneducated mind” (Adam 1902, 158), or something slightly superior, “commonsense” (Cross and Woozley 1964, Smith 1996, 28) – presumably because it is correlated with ordinary perceptible objects, the things to which ordinary people confine their attention.
 But this seems to conflict with Plato’s claim that it is the chained cave prisoners – those who can only see shadows, i.e. who are in eikasia rather than pistis – who are “like us”, i.e. like people who have not yet started their philosophical education (515a).

 Others thus think it a more elevated state, one which only a few people achieve.
 Among these is Reeve, on whose view pistis is “folk-wisdom,” attained through training in a craft, or in music and gymnastics: those “whose unnecessary appetites have been curbed” through such training – that is, oligarchic soul-types – “have their intelligence focused by their ruling necessary appetites” onto the better class of perceptibles (1988, 51 and 56-57).
 Crombie too attributes pistis to trained craftspeople (1962 vol. 2, 86).
 Storey argues that pistis differs from eikasia in being stable and also “sensitive to the difference between appearance and reality” (cf. Moss 2014), and holds that pistis about ethical matters requires a process like the musical education of the guardians and auxiliaries (2022, 301-2).